Setting Up a Bitnob Account

 Locate API Keys Section

-In the left menu, select Developer > API Keys.
+In the left menu, select Settings > API Keys.

 You’ll see existing keys (if any) and the option to create new ones.